sourcegraph/handbook/content/departments/technical-success/ta/team-culture/team-norms.md

 ### Vitally

 We use Vitally to stay organized internally around our customers.
-Your account should be able to look at just your book of business or the entire customer base.
+This is the central tool and source of truth for TAs across their customers and book of business.
+TAs should use Vitally to plan and organize their strategy and activities across their customers.

+Vitally calculates our customer health score and is the mechanism by which we facilitate:

+- pre-to-post sales handoff from CE to TA
+- scaled customer success communications
+- our renewal process
+- quarterly success plans for customer goals & expected outcomes
+- the lighthouse program for corrective action on accounts

+This [Dashboard](https://sourcegraph.vitally.io/work/team/dashboards/eee503ef-886f-4eba-b416-866f0aef71bb) can be used to see the current state of these traits for your accounts all in one spot.

 ### Salesforce